 - You can take this framework and mix and match ingredients to your tastes and what you have on hand.
 Different berries, greens, milk, protein flavor, nut butter, etc.

 - Milk: Whichever kind you prefer will work.
 I like unsweetened vanilla almond milk or oat milk.
-If using oat milk I try and make sure the sugar content isn't super high as the fruit provide sufficient sweetness.
+If using oat milk I try and make sure the sugar content isn't super high as the fruit provides sufficient sweetness.

 - Chia seeds: Excellent sources of fiber, omega-3 fatty acids, and other nutrients (source), these also bulk up smoothies as they thicken when soaked in liquid.